 Navigating the LCSW Licensing Process

 The Board of Behavioral Sciences (BBS) is the regulatory agency responsible for licensing clinical social workers (LCSW) in the State of California.
 The BBS also licenses marriage and family therapist (MFT) and educational psychologists (LEP).
-Currently, the BBS has over 65,000 active licensees and registrants.

 The LCSW Licensing Process in a Nutshell